Welcome to our lab!

 What makes people ‘click’?
 What are the motivational processes underlying the development and maintenance of romantic relationships?
 How do we provide effective social support to one another?
 How do our motivational orientations influence our perceptions of the social support we receive?
 In our lab, we take a motivational approach to understanding interpersonal processes.
 We study how fundamental needs influence dyadic interactions across a range of contexts, and using several theoretical frameworks:

 In the context of existing close relationships, Maya is studying how the meaningful conversations we have with close others can lead us to develop a shared reality over time.
 Further, she is exploring how this shared reality changes the way we experience the world (specifically, how it intensifies our sensory perceptions), and the way that we feel about our close relationship partners (how close and committed we feel to them).
 She is also examining the role of shared reality in conflict-resolution.
-Katherine is studying how individual differences in self-regulation (e.g., regulatory mode, or how much people value getting things done vs. doing things right) shape the ways in which people provide social support to their partners.
+Katherine is studying how individual differences in motivation (e.g., regulatory mode, or how much people emphasize getting things done vs. doing things right) shape the ways in which people provide social support to their partners.
 Further, she is examining how these differences influence people’s preferences for receiving support.

 Billur is studying how motivational orientations influence cognitive function and mental disorders.
 For example, she is examining the role of regulatory focus and regulatory mode in moderating how Parkinson’s disease influences how effective people are at noticing perceptual changes and making judgments of their environment.